 We all stayed up very late so Saturday morning breakfast was easy with biscuits and gravy.
 I used frozen biscuits and the package gravy mix.
 The food was simple and delicious and the fellowship around the table was sweet.

-Early Sunday morning I baked the casserole and turned the crock-pot stew to “warm” before we went to church.
-After church, I baked cornbread to go with the stew.
+Early Sunday morning I baked the casserole and turned the crock-pot soup to “warm” before we went to church.
+After church, I baked cornbread.

 Sunday evening we had plenty of leftovers to choose from and Maddie made her famous homemade chocolate chip cookies.
 Monday morning we enjoyed a brunch of French Toast and bacon since I’d found Texas Toast at the Bakery Thrift store for $0.99!
 French toast is always a favorite at our house!